 By service type Another workload separation approach is applied to this architecture within the ArcGIS Server components – workload separation by service type.
 Separate GIS Server sites support Utility Network workloads and hosted service or mapping workloads.

 Co-location is a design approach where system components are deployed to the same data center, in the same sub-network, which helps reduce network latency by reducing the communication distance across the network.
 In general, network latency is more impactful to end-user experience than network bandwidth for common GIS operations.
-Another consideration in this area is the location of user and client machines – if a user has a high latency connection, the co-location of system components is unlikely to improve their experience of working with the system.
+Another consideration in this area is the location of user and client machines – if a user has a high latency connection, the co-location of system components is likely to improve their experience of working with the system.
 In some cases, use of thin clients or remote access may be preferable to physical hardware that connects over a slow or overloaded network.

 For enterprise systems with availability expectations, requirements, or commitments, a clearly defined, actionable, and well-tested backup approach is critical.
-With Network Information Management Systems, data-level backups of the ArcGIS Utility Network are essential (at a minimum).
+With network information management systems, data-level backups of the ArcGIS Utility Network are essential (at a minimum).
 Depending on an organization’s requirements, backups of other system components may also be needed.
 Refer to backups and disaster recovery for more information on backup strategies and methods.

 High availability is a design approach that aims to build the system to meet a prearranged level of operational performance over a specific period.
 A highly available system needs redundancy, system monitoring, and automation commensurate with the target service level agreement (SLA).
 Redundancy might include disparate components such as network connectivity, power reliability, data center cooling, and access to staff with the skills to maintain the system.
 Automation might be designed to take action based on monitoring to avoid outages.
 For more information, see configuring highly available ArcGIS Enterprise components.